Equal Treatment of Equals and Efficiency in Probabilistic Assignments: Ordinal Efficiency and Rank-minimizing

 At first glance, this may appear to be incompatible with general upper bound constraints.
 However, as pointed out by Balbuzanov (2022), such minimum quota constraints can in fact be reformulated and treated as general upper bound constraints.

-Specifically, we assume single-unit demand and that there exists a null object $o_{0}\in O$, corresponding to the outside option of each agent.
-Under this formulation, constraint (\ref{f}) is essentially equivalent to
+Specifically, we assume single-unit demand and that there exists a null object type $o_{0}\in O$, corresponding to the outside option of each agent.
+Under this formulation, constraint (\ref{f}) is equivalent to

 Therefore, assignment problems with regional minimum quotas are also encompassed by the case where $Y$ satisfies general upper bound constraints. \footnote{ Balbuzanov (2022) shows that any feasibility constraint can be reformulated as an upper-bound constraint; however, this transformation may not be computable in polynomial time for certain classes of constraints.
-Since this section of this paper focuses on computationally efficient methods, the approach proposed by Balbuzanov (2022) cannot be generally employed, except in trivial cases.}
+Since this section of this paper focuses on computationally efficient methods, the approach proposed by Balbuzanov (2022) cannot be generally employed, except in trivial cases.} Note that this reformulation relies on the presence of the null object type, which absorbs the remaining assignments.

 Second, we consider the case where each school may have multiple admission slots with different amounts of scholarship.
 Suppose that there is one school with a total capacity of 200 students.
 The school offers three types of admission slots: one with a scholarship of 4,000 USD, denoted by $o_{1}$; another with a scholarship of 2,000 USD, denoted by $o_{2}$; and one without any scholarship, denoted by $o_{3}$.
 We assume that the school has a total scholarship financial budget of 100,000 USD.
 Then, $y\in Y$ if and only if